 ALD403 was evaluated in a phase 2 trial over 24 weeks.
 Individuals with 5-14 migraine days per month were randomly assigned to receive 1000mg ALD403 or the placebo.
 There were 163 participants (roughly 80 each) who received a single intravenous infusion.
 (5)

 Patients used a migraine diary to keep track of their condition throughout the study.
 The effectiveness of the treatment was evaluated to placebo between weeks 5-8.

-Interestingly there was a strong placebo effect with 54% of migraineurs experiencing a 50% reduction in migraine frequency.
+Interestingly there was a strong placebo effect with 54% of patients experiencing a 50% reduction in migraine frequency with a sham treatment.
 However, 75% of those taking the real treatment experienced a 50% reduction in migraine frequency.

-15% of placebo had no migraines whilst 26% with the treatment experienced no migraines during this period.
+15% of placebo had no migraine attacks whilst 26% with the treatment experienced no attacks during this period.